| Korea to a T |

-In this, our last look at Korea, we explore the Ts - temples. tea, ties, trends, tofu - and a turtle!
+Let's explore the Ts of South Korea - temples, tea, ties, trends, tofu - and a turtle!

 Korean Buddhist temples have always been built without nails so that they could be dismantled and moved.
 The outside eaves, the inside rafters and the ceilings are covered with intricate Dancheong patterns, the particular style used to decorate Korean temples.